The community website for Pen Selwood

 Originally built in 1847, with later additions, the present Village Hall used to be the School; indeed several ex-pupils still live in Pen and can tell many a tale of their days there.
 The School closed in 1947 and the building was converted into the Hall in 1968.

 During the summer of 1998 the Hall was closed whilst it was renovated, largely by a team of village volunteers.
 The work included a new wooden floor and a new, highly efficient heating system, as well as general refurbishment and redecoration throughout.

 Today's Hall comprises:

 The Hall has many regular users, including two Art Groups and a Pilates group.
 It is also home to Parish Council meetings, the Black Bin Café (every other Friday morning on black bin collection days) and the Pen Pub on the first Friday evening of each month.
-Since refurbishment, it has become an increasingly popular venue for children's parties, as well as Church-related functions, exhibitions and much more - including Brownie camps!
+Since refurbishment, it has become an increasingly popular venue for children's parties, as well as Church-related functions such as Christenings, exhibitions and much more - including Brownie camps!

 Hall hiring rates are very reasonable.
 Bookings can be made through Ian Steadman on 841041.
 Details of the current booking arrangements can be found on the Parish Notice board on the Hall's north wall.